batiste/sprite.js/doc/source/index.rst

     :param Scene scene: The scene that will hold the surface.
     :param number w: the width of the surface.
     :param number h: the height of the surface.
-    :param function h: the callback the surface will call when a piece of surface needs to be painted.
+    :param function redrawCallback: the callback the surface will call when a piece of surface needs to be painted.

 .. js:function:: redrawCallback(layer, x, y)